 In most cases, you will be given access to an FTP account so that you can transfer files to and from the web server.
 Most web hosts also provide free online file managers for more convenience.

-How Much Web Server Disk Space Do You Need?
+How Much Data Storage Space Do You Need?